Dilbarpun07/dilbar_portfolio/README.md

-# Dilbar Portfolio – CI/CD Deployment with AWS & Terraform
+# Portfolio – CI/CD Deployment with AWS & Terraform

 This project demonstrates a **production-ready CI/CD pipeline** used to deploy a static portfolio website to **AWS S3** using **Terraform and GitHub Actions**.